Long-time behaviour of generalised Zig-Zag process: The particular case of dimension

 for $(x,v)\in\RR\times \{-1,+1\}$.\\ This process does not satisfy Assumption $(\mathcal{A}_4)$, because for $v'=-1$ we have

 whereas it is still ergodic.
-Indeed, even if it does not satisfy Assumption $\Htrois$, the Lyapunov function obtained in \ref{Theo Lyapunov function} can be adapted (see \cite{BR} or \cite{FGM15} for an explicit formula). \item In the $d$-dimensional case, Assumption $\Hquatre$ assume a kind of monotony of the jump rate, which is not necessary in Assumption $(\mathcal{A}_4)$ in the one-dimensional case.
+Indeed, its ergodicity has been prooved in \cite{BR} or \cite{FGM15} for instance, with the introduction of a Lyapunov function, and this can also be deduce from Theorem \ref{Theoprincipal}, if the jump-rate $\lambda$ satisfies the good assumptions. \item In the $d$-dimensional case, Assumption $\Hquatre$ assume a kind of monotony of the jump rate, which is not necessary in Assumption $(\mathcal{A}_4)$ in the one-dimensional case.
 We can thus construct a particular jump rate which, associated to the kernel $Q$, satisfies Assumption $(\mathcal{A}_4)$, but does not verify Assumption $\Hquatre$.
 Let for instance consider the case

 for $(x,v)\in \RR\times [-1,1]$.\\ This process obviously does not satisfies Assumption $\Hquatre$ since for all $\theta_*\in [0,1]$, and all $\Delta>0$, $\inf_{\left\{ \mathrm{sgn}(x)v \geq \theta_*, \normx \geq \Delta \right\}}\lambda(x,v)=2=\sup_{\{\mathrm{sgn}(x)v \leq 0\}} \lambda (x,v)$.\\ Nevertheless, Assumption $(\mathcal{A}_4)$ is verified for this process.
 Indeed, let $\alpha\in \left( 0,\underset{x\geq 0,v\in (0,1]}{\inf}\frac{\lambda(x,v)}{v}\right) $, we have: